tscircuit/tscircuit/README.md

 ### Is this ready for production?

 No!
-Although I've [ordered a fully assembled circuit](https://x.com/seveibar/status/1780803190101020720), this project is still very very early!
+Although I've [ordered a fully assembled circuit](https://x.com/seveibar/status/1780803190101020720) [(source code)](https://github.com/tscircuit/blinking-led-circuit/blob/main/lib/MyCircuit.tsx), this project is still very very early!

 ### How does the registry work?